-A capital gain occurs when an item (investment or real property) is sold for greater than the adjusted cost base.
-The adjusted cost base is the original cost of the property plus any expenses incurred to make the purchase.
-Also, a capital gain resulting from taking a dividend in excess of safe income is not considered an addition to the CDA balance.
+A capital gain occurs when an investment or real property is sold for greater than the adjusted cost base.
+The adjusted cost base is the original cost of the investment plus any expenses incurred to make the purchase.

 The capital dividend account can accumulate based on various components.
 These components are treated separately; thus, if you have a negative balance in any of these components, they will not offset the balance in another component.
 Let’s clarify a little more: the below three components should be treated as separate pools/funds.